Maillard Reaction

 Roasting vegetables

 - Toss with oil and spread in a single layer on a sheet pan.
-Do not pile or overlap.
+No piling or overlap.

 - Roast at 200°C+ (400°F+).
 Convection mode helps by removing steam.

-- Do not stir for the first 15-20 minutes — let the contact side brown undisturbed.
+- Don't stir for the first 15-20 minutes.
+Let the contact side brown undisturbed.

 Baking bread